How to Connect Pressure Transmitter to PLC ? | Easy Guide

 Setting Up the PLC for Pressure Measurement

-Configuring the PLC to read the pressure transmitter involves several crucial steps to ensure accurate pressure measurement:
+Configuring the PLC to read the pressure transmitter involves several critical steps to ensure accurate pressure measurement.
+This process includes selecting communication protocols like Modbus or Ethernet/IP, depending on the system requirements.

 Analog Input Configuration: Start by accessing the PLC’s configuration software.
 Navigate to the analog input settings section, where you will set up the parameters for reading the pressure transmitter’s output.